Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Color coordination isn’t just about wardrobe for portraits.
 Some locations have a consistent color theme.
 Others look more coordinated at different times of the day or night.

 The color of light can have a strong influence to unify everything else in the scene if there’s a color cast to the light.
-It’s another reason why sunrise and sunset makes for a beautiful time to take photos.
+It’s another reason why sunrise and sunset make for a beautiful time to take photos.

 6: Your Photo Lacks Depth & Dimension

-Photos are flat, two dimensional works of art.
+Photos are flat, two-dimensional works of art.
 So is a painting or the window on a building.

 If you want to appeal to your viewer, make them believe they’re looking through a window out to a beautiful scene by adding a sense of depth.
+Remember to include space and balance in your composition, too.

-This is why photographers advise that you have a foreground, middle and background to your scene.
-These layers trick the mind into thinking a flat photo is actually three dimensional.
+This is why photographers advise that you have a foreground, middle, and background to your scene.
+These layers trick the mind into thinking a flat photo is actually three-dimensional.

 7: Your Photo Has Uneven Horizon Lines